Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

 = WIP =
-- New shortcode to show all total downloads.
+- New shortcode to show combined total download count.

 = 3.9.7 =
 - Added a new filter hook 'sdm_post_type_capability'.
 This hook can be used to apply a customization and override the default capability from 'administrator' to other roles.